polytomic/polytomic-java/README.md

   .build() // build methd accessible after specifying frequency
 ```

-## Beta status
+## Version pinning
-This SDK is in beta, and there may be breaking changes between versions
-without a major version update.
-Therefore, we recommend pinning the package
+We recommend pinning the package
 version to a specific version in your build.gradle file.
 This way, you can
 install the same version each time without breaking changes unless you are
 intentionally looking for the latest version.